 Consul General Douglas George

-Originally from Sarnia, ON, Mr. George holds a Bachelor of Science (Zoology) from the University of Toronto and a Master’s of Business Administration from Queen’s University in Kingston, ON.
+He has a Bachelor of Science Degree (Zoology) from the University of Toronto and his Masters of Business Administration from Queen’s University in Kingston, Ontario.

 - Date Modified: